matheusgb/autocomplete/README.md

 docker-compose up
 ```

-If you have [air](https://github.com/air-verse/air) installed, you can run the project with the command in root folder:
+If you have [air](https://github.com/air-verse/air) installed, you can run the backend with the command in root folder:

 ```
 air